LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 - No need to create an object with a **new** keyword.
 - Do not have permission to create any default constructor.

+> A structure type can't inherit from other class or structure type and it can't be the base of a class.
+> However, a structure type can implement interfaces.

 **Class**
 - The class is a reference type in C# and it inherits from the System.Object Type.
 - Classes are usually used for large amounts of data.